The best settings for Call of Duty: Warzone

 This is exactly where our performance guide comes in—helping you get the juggling act right between a great looking game and one that performs brilliantly.

-There's no in-built benchmark, so in order to test all the settings, I've used the game's Battle Royal Practice mode, which has you landing in Quarry along with 23 enemy bots to take out.
+There's no in-built benchmark, so in order to test all the settings, I've used the game's practice mode, which drops you in the Quarry along with 23 enemy bots to take out.
 It's generally more intense than a normal game.
 That's not a bad thing though, as I found the framerates here paint something of a worst-case scenario.
 If you can get your framerates right here, you should be good for when you come up against real players.

 Those with older GPUs, especially with limited onboard VRAM, are going to have to set a lot of the settings to low.
 Call of Duty: Warzone has a VRAM Usage meter at the top right of the screen that is worth keeping an eye on—if it turns red you're going to need to ease back on your settings if you don't want to drop down into crash city.